-Maximum publicity is given to the call for proposals through advertising in national/ local newspapers / in websites/circulation amongst established networks/display in public sites, etc. It is also proposed to obtain project proposals by organizing regional project evaluation workshops/meetings with the aim of providing equal opportunities for Institutions/individual experts from different parts of the Himalaya.
+Maximum publicity is given to the call for proposals through advertising in websites/circulation amongst established networks/display in public sites, etc. It is also proposed to obtain project proposals by organizing regional project evaluation workshops/meetings with the aim of providing equal opportunities for Institutions/individual experts from different parts of the Himalaya.